charmaineratcliff/Restaurant-App/README.md

 # Restaurant Review App

-The Restaurant Reviews site is a responsive site where you can search for nearby restaurants, read customer's reviews and see the restaurant's hours.
+The Restaurant Reviews site is a responsive site where you can search for nearby restaurants, read customers' reviews and see the restaurant's hours.

 ## Getting Started